 Record an answer to the following question: How many records were returned?

-[Insert screenshot and brief explanation here.]
+I used the code above to select all of the records for customers located in MA.
+As there were 982 records returned, the screenshot above is just a snippet.

 Write a SQL query to insert four new records into the Orders and Customers tables using the following data: